Case Study • Research in Progress

 Autosomal DNA Limitations: Autosomal DNA is powerful for relationships within 4–5 generations, but we're looking for common ancestors 7+ generations back (c.
 1790 or earlier).
 At that distance, autosomal DNA becomes unreliable—many descendants won't share any detectable DNA even if they're truly related.
 The cross-network matches we've identified (8–34 cM) are at the edge of what autosomal testing can meaningfully detect.

-The Path Forward: Y-DNA Testing
+The Path Forward: Documentary Research and Targeted Y-DNA Recruitment

 Research Gaps & Next Steps